vinci7777/YouTube-Transcript/README.md

 # YouTube-Transcript

-To make this work please first run:
+Before running the project please make sure you run these:

-_pip install youtube-transcript-api_
+_pip install psycopg2
-This is a Python API that I'm using for this project to get transcription from YouTube videos: _https://pypi.org/project/youtube-transcript-api/#api_
+pip install SQLAlchemy
+pip install youtube-transcript-api
+pip install google-api-python-client_

-Also, please remember to update the values of API_KEY (YouTube API Key), USER_CHANNEL_ID, and DATABASE_URL in the **config.py** file.
+Also, please remember to update the values of variables in the **config.py** file.

 If you are not able to find the user's channel id, you can convert the channel's username to id here: _https://commentpicker.com/youtube-channel-id.php._